Foreign Domicile: Tax Policy and Reforms

 - (a) ultra-wealthy individuals, who can elect for the remittance basis and are able to retain significant foreign income/gains abroad, and

-- (b) less wealthy individuals for whom the remittance basis does not justify the remittance basis charge.
+- (b) less wealthy individuals for whom the remittance basis does not justify paying the remittance basis charge.

 The effective rate of tax under the remittance basis approximately declines with income and it can be described as regressive taxation.
 If one accepts that taxation ought in principle to be progressive, which has always been a broad feature of UK taxation, then there is a sound argument that the remittance basis is unfair.